pharo-vcs/iceberg/README.md

 To better understand Iceberg (or even this documentation), I recommend to read the wiki pages which explain (parts of) the [Iceberg](../../wiki/Iceberg-glossary) and [Git](../../wiki/Some-keys-to-understand-Git-nomenclature) terminology.

+## FAQ

+***Q.** Image seems freeze when doing a clone of a repository.*
+**A.** This is because operation is taking time and Iceberg still does not shows feedback properly.
+You just need to be patient :)

+***Q.** Image freezes when cloning/commiting and there is nothing I can do to fix it.
+I used HTTPS protocol to do the clone.*
+**A.** There is a known bug around HTTPS and the get of credentials.
+We will fix this, but while waiting for the fix, you can workaround the problem by:
+- Adding your credentials **before** doing any operation (go to `System Settings/Tools/Software Configuration Management/Iceberg/Plain credentials`)
+- Just using SSH protocol (but that option is not so easy on Windows).

+***Q.** I installed iceberg and try to clone a project, but I'm getting "LGit_GIT_ERROR no ssh-agent suitable credentials found" error message.*
+**A.** For the moment, iceberg SSH support for iceberg just handles SSH/ssh-agent.
+You can fix this problem two ways:
+- In command line, run this: `ssh-add ~/.ssh/id_rsa` (macOS users may prefer to execute this: `ssh-add -K ~/.ssh/id_rsa`)
+- Go to iceberg settings `System Settings/Tools/Software Configuration Management/Iceberg/Use custom SSH keys` and add there the path to your `id_rsa.pub` and `id_rsa` files.

+***Q.** I'm on linux and when I want to commit I have this message: "LGit_GIT_ERROR: no error message set by libgit2."*
+**A.** Iceberg for Pharo6 on Linux requires a different version of the VM than the one that is provided by default (this **will** be the default on Pharo7).
+To get this VM, the easiest way is to execute `curl get.pharo.org/vmT60 | bash`.

+***Q.** I'm using a server with an alternate SSH port and I'm receiving "connection timeout" when I'm trying to clone.*
+**A.** You need to use an different url format than default one (the one that is proposed in most sites).
+You need an url as this one: ` ssh://git@url:port/team/project.git`

 ## Installation (for development)
 ### Prerequisites
 - Latest Pharo 6.1+ image.